 - Use a long, blunt-end tool, like our fave – a chopstick, to square the corners and smooth the curves.
-A Dritz® Point Turner is another good option.
+A point turner or knitting Needle are other good options.
 Pull the loop out into position.

 - Topstitch around the entire perimeter of the panel through both layers.
 We used our Janome Edge Guide foot.

 NOTE: If you are new to topstitching, check out our full topstitching tutorial for helpful tips.

 - Using the pattern markings as your guide, set both halves of the snap.

 - The stud half on the snap goes on the flap, which means the pronged cover will be inserted from the exterior side through to the Lining.

 - Place the stud over the prong.
 Notice the snap is quite close to but not touching the topstitching – just they way you want it.
 This is why it’s important to carefully transfer all your pattern markings.

 - Squeeze the two parts together with the pliers.

 - Insert the opposite half of the snap at the bottom snap marking.
 Because it is opposite, the pronged cover will be inserted from the Lining side through to the exterior.